 - Bladder exstrophy

-- Hydronephrosis or hydroureter (enlargement of the kidneys or tubes that carry urine from the kidneys to the bladder))
+- Hydronephrosis or hydroureter (swelling of the kidneys or tubes that carry urine from the kidneys to the bladder))

-- Posterior urethral valves (extra tissue in males that blocks the flow of urine from the bladder to the penis)
+- Posterior urethral valves (abnormal tissue in the male urethra that blocks the flow of urine from the bladder through the tube in the penis)

 - Prune belly syndrome (a rare disorder in which a child’s urinary tract may not form properly)